Cook, Serve, Delicious!

 Cook, Serve, Delicious! is a restaurant simulation video game released in 2012, developed and published by Vertigo Gaming.
-The player controls the menu and running of a restaurant, with in game currency being awarded by correctly filling customer orders.
-Directed by David Galindo, it had art from Sara Gross and music from Johnathan Geer.
-The game was released on October 5, 2012, for PC, and for Steam after a period on Steam Greenlight from October 8, 2013.
+The player controls the menu and running of a restaurant, with in-game currency being awarded by correctly filling customer orders.
+Directed by David Galindo, it featured art by Sara Gross and music from Jonathan Geer.
+The game was released on 5 October 2012, for PC, and for Steam after a period on Steam Greenlight from 8 October 2013.
 It was later ported to iOS and Android.
-A sequel, Cook, Serve, Delicious!
-2, was released on September 13, 2017, and its second sequel, Cook, Serve, Delicious!
-3, was released on October 14, 2020; a third sequel Cook Serve Forever is scheduled for release in 2023.
-Cook, Serve, Delicious! drew inspiration from Japan-only 1999 game Ore no Ryouri.
+Cook, Serve, Delicious! drew inspiration from the 1999 video game Ore no Ryouri.

+The game spawned two sequels: Cook, Serve, Delicious!
+2 in 2017 and Cook, Serve, Delicious!
+3 in 2020; and a spin-off titled Cook Serve Forever, which was released in 2025.
+A remaster of the game, subtitled Re-Mustard, is in development.

 Gameplay

-Cook, Serve, Delicious! centres on an old, worn down restaurant in need of repair.
-The tower building in which the restaurant is included has had its business drop, but management has tasked the player with changing that fortune.
-The player is given money, and a choice of twenty foods to place on the menu, but this can be increased by purchasing new equipment for the kitchen.
+Cook, Serve, Delicious! centres on an old, worn-down restaurant in need of repair.
+The tower building in which the restaurant is located has had its business drop, but management has tasked the player with changing that fortune.
+The player is given a small amount of money and a choice of twenty foods to place on the menu, but this can be increased by purchasing new equipment for the kitchen.
 Customers will ask for a variety of food and drink, as well as sauces, additions and toppings.

-A series of eight cooking stations are used to cook food simultaneously, known in-game as "prep stations".
+A series of up to eight cooking stations are used to cook food simultaneously, known in-game as "prep stations".
 Prepping food requires navigating to the customer's order at the given prep station, and then following specific steps to complete it, given as keyboard button prompts.
-Orders can be customized by the customer such as different toppings on a hamburger.
+Orders can be customized by the customer, such as different toppings on a hamburger.
 Some meals require cooking time, during which other orders can be completed.
-A completed meal is graded by how well it was cooked - missing steps or ingredients, adding wrong ingredients, or not cooking it properly can lead to lower grades and a lower income for the day.
-The day cycle includes rush hours at lunch and dinner, prompting more customers to come in during those times.
-Alongside cooking, chores to keep the restaurant sanitary, such as washing dishes, throwing out the garbage, and flushing the lavatory have to be completed, each following a similar approach to complete as cooking food.
+A completed meal is graded by how well it was cooked - missing steps or ingredients, adding wrong ingredients, and/or cooking it improperly can lead to lower grades and a lower income for the day.
+The day cycle includes rush hours at lunch and dinner times, prompting more customers to come in during those times.
+Also during the day, chores to keep the restaurant clean, such as washing dishes, throwing out the garbage, and flushing the lavatory may show up and have to be completed, each following a similar approach to complete as cooking food.

-Between days, the player can adjust their menu, buying new recipes, equipment or decorations with money earned.
-Recipe changes are necessary to keep customers coming, as serving too many fattening or boring foods at the same time will turn customers away, while serving the same foods day-in and day-out will cause them to become stale and less attractive to customers.
+Between days, the player can adjust the menu, purchase new recipes, equipment or decorations with money earned.
+Menu changes are necessary to keep customers coming, as serving too many unhealthy foods at once will turn customers away, while serving the same foods day-in and day-out will cause them to become stale and less attractive to customers.